Alaskan Malamute Puppy Guide

-Everything you need for a Alaskan Malamute puppy's first year.
+Everything you need for an Alaskan Malamute puppy's first year.
 Feeding schedule, training milestones, vaccination timeline, and health concerns for large breed puppies.

 First Week Home

-With a typical weight of 75-100 lbs and lifespan of 10-14 yrs, the Alaskan Malamute requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 75-100 lbs and lifespan of 10-14 yrs, the Alaskan Malamute benefits from care tailored to its physical and behavioral profile.
 The Alaskan Malamute's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Feeding Schedule